 The compliance standards mentioned above aren’t going away.
-In fact, trends in privacy concerns indicate that we should expect more regulations in the future as citizens across the U.S., Europe, and beyond become more savvy about data and personal privacy.
+In fact, trends in privacy concerns indicate that we should expect more regulations in the future as people of all ages are increasingly concerned with where their data is going.

 This Data Breach Investigations Report dives deeper into trends in retail cyber attacks.
 Payment information is shown to be the prominent target, and ecommerce attacks continue to rise as point-of-sale breaches and card skimmers are, overall, declining.

-More than 80% of attacks are attributed to weak or stolen passwords.
+According to the 2020 Verizon Data Breach Investigations Report, 37% of credential theft breaches used stolen or weak credentials.
 It’s worth the extra effort to make sure you, your employees, and your customers implement good practices for strong passwords:

 Never click links in suspicious emails, as they may take you to a webpage that is made to look like a familiar login page but serves instead to steal your information.
-And do not download any attachments that you were not already expecting.
+Also, do not ever download any attachments that you were not already expecting.

 There are a few ways to distinguish phishing attempts from legitimate emails; here’s what to look for: